-Don’t assume that a lower quote on the APR will automatically equal a better deal.
+Don’t assume that a lower quote on the annual percentage rate will automatically equal a better deal.
 This would only be true if you plan to keep the mortgage for the length of the home loan, and never plan to refinance or make extra payments.
 This rarely happens.
 While the annual percentage rate is helpful in comparing quotes, it shouldn’t be used on its own.
 After you apply for a loan, always review the Good Faith Estimate you are given from the lender.
 You can review the Good Faith Estimate (GFE) to see what you’ll pay in other fees aside from the interest rate.

 Any costs required by your lender to get a mortgage must be included in the APR.
 One way an APR can be misleading, is that the number is calculated with the assumption that you will keep the loan for the full term.
 If you are getting an adjustable rate mortgage, the APR won’t be of much use, as the rate resets based on market values.
 Adjustable rate mortgages use what is known as the “fully indexed rate” when calculating the APR.
 This rate changes daily and like the weather, is hard to predict.